-Japanese Pickled Cucumber is so easy to make!
-In Japan, this is a very common side dish!
-I bet you can’t stop eating after you know how to make these tasty Japanese style pickles!
+Kyuri no Asazuke is Japanese Pickled Cucumber and it is a classic side dish In Japan!
+I bet you can’t stop eating after you know how to make these tasty Japanese style pickles.

 Japanese Pickled Cucumber is so simple to make!
 In Japan, we call it “Kyuri-no-asa-zuke” and this is one of ‘Tsukemono’.
 They have a very fresh and light flavor which makes them a great snack or side dish for any meal.
 My grandmother used to make these and they were always the first thing finished at our family dinner table.

 Japanese Pickled Cucumbers are so simple to make.
-You just need 5 ingredients besides cucumbers!
+You just need 5 ingredients including cucumbers!